zilliztech/zdoc/docs/tutorials/data-import/import-data-via-sdks.md

     ```

 1. Start a bulk-import task.
     You can get the ID of the bulk-import task from the return.
+In the `bulk_import` request, you should use your API Key instead of the cluster credentials.
+To get an API key, refer to [Manage API Keys](./manage-api-keys).

     ```python
     resp = bulk_import(